 This Escape the Dark Sector review was made after playing the game six times.
-We were sent a copy of this game by the publisher in exchange for an honest review.
+The publisher sent us a copy of this game in exchange for an honest review.

 What is Escape the Dark Sector?

 Escape the Dark Sector is a cooperative sci-fi adventure game in which you have to try to find a way to escape the detention block of a strange space station and get to your ship.
 To win, you have to get past enemies and traps and keep everyone alive.